tambatd/-Mustang_Bronco_GUI/README.md

 # Mustang Bronco GUI 🚙
 ![image](https://github.com/tambatd/-Mustang_Bronco_GUI/blob/master/Assets/Visual/UI.png?raw=true)

-This is an example GUI for a Ford Bronco temperature control app
+This is an example GUI for a Ford Bronco temperature control app.

+The top right box raises or lowers the temperature by 1, while the bottom box is used to type in a number.

 ## App logic
 The algorithm to decide which word gets printed out can be found in logic.js